Rana-Ashraf-Mohamed/HotelDashboard/README.md

 # HotelDashboard
-CRUD app using react and typescript.
+CRUD app using react,typescript, and firebase.